Cyanocobalamin: Metabolism

 The two bioactive forms of vitamin B_{12} are methylcobalamin in cytosol and adenosylcobalamin in mitochondria.
-Multivitamins often contain cyanocobalamin, which is presumably converted to bioactive forms in the body.
-Both methylcobalamin and adenosylcobalamin are commercially available as supplement pills.
+The cyanide is converted to thiocyanate and excreted by the kidney.
 The MMACHC gene product catalyzes the decyanation of cyanocobalamin as well as the dealkylation of alkylcobalamins including methylcobalamin and adenosylcobalamin.
-This function has also been attributed to cobalamin reductases.
-The MMACHC gene product and cobalamin reductases enable the interconversion of cyano- and alkylcobalamins.
+The MMACHC gene product is characterised as a cyanocobalamin reductase (cyanide-eliminating) and an alkylcobalamin reductase.
+It enables the interconversion of cyano- and alkylcobalamins.

-Cyanocobalamin is added as an ingredient to fortify nutrition in products such as baby formula, breakfast cereals and energy drinks as well as livestock feed.
-Vitamin B_{12} becomes inactive when exposed to hydrogen cyanide and nitric oxide in cigarette smoke.
-Vitamin B_{12} deficiency can develop with heavy regular use of nitrous oxide N_{2}O, also known as "laughing gas", used for anaesthesia in a clinical setting or as a propellant gas, it's commonly abused as a recreational drug.
-Vitamin B_{12} additionally becomes inactive when exposed to intense heat or electromagnetic radiation.
+Endogenous vitamin B_{12} becomes inactive when exposed to hydrogen cyanide and nitric oxide in cigarette smoke.
+More specifically, it causes the active forms to convert to cyanocobalamin, causing a functional deficiency.

+Functional vitamin B_{12} deficiency can also develop with heavy regular use of nitrous oxide N_{2}O, also known as "laughing gas", by oxidizing the cobalt atom and inactivating the vitamin.
+Used for anaesthesia in a clinical setting or as a propellant gas, it's commonly abused as a recreational drug.